galaxyproject/galaxy-hub/content/events/gcc2022/register/index.md

 Cost: **$9 per day**

+## GCC2022 Fellowships

+We are happy to offer travel support for exceptional students to attend GCC2022.
+Travel fellowships will be made available for up to 7 students that apply and submit an abstract for a talk.
+Up to 2 students will be sponsored by the Galaxy Common Fund.
+Up to additional 5 students will be sponsored by an annoymous donor in honor of [James Taylor](https://galaxyproject.org/jxtx/).

+The fellowship will cover the costs of meeting registration, dorm accomodations for 3 nights, conference dinner, up to $750 towards travel expenses, and an option to add CoFest and additional 2 nights dorm accommodation.

+To apply, make sure to submit an abstract for a talk AND complete the [fellowship application](https://docs.google.com/forms/d/e/1FAIpQLSczHcK-wlYix-4WqncqW9Lb7EVtIEiev5jkTPrA5G6-JIe_-g/viewform).
+The first deadline for both is April 12.
+To give ample time to sort out travel plans, you will be notified around May 1 if you have been selected as a fellowship recepient.

 ## Lodging

 A number of rooms are the conference hotel were reserved for the duration of the event.
 Alternatively, you can sign up for lodging on campus in the residence halls as a very affordable option.
 There are also numerous nearby lodging options in the city.
 See the [Travel page](/events/gcc2022/travel/) for more details.
 If you have questions about lodging or need help, please reach out to [Amy Beckham](mailto:amy@sapphyregroup.com).